Financier Hands says Citigroup should face new trial over EMI

 "The relief sought by Citi is a punitive sanction that would deprive Terra Firma of its day in court.
 Such a result would be unjust and unnecessary," wrote Terra Firma's lawyer David Boies, a partner at Boies, Schiller & Flexner.

-"Citi, one of the wealthiest and most powerful institutions on the planet, will surely protect itself... when it puts forth its defenses in the English courts," he added.
+"Citi, one of the wealthiest and most powerful institutions on the planet, will surely protect itself... when it puts forth its defences in the English courts," he added.

 A new trial was scheduled after the 2nd U.S. Circuit Court of Appeals in Manhattan voided a November 2010 verdict against Terra Firma, which sought $2 billion in damages, saying Rakoff instructed jurors improperly on the governing English law.